Adaptive sampling strategies for risk-averse stochastic optimization with constraints: A practical algorithm

 In order to construct a set $S_k$ satisfying~\cref{eq:NEWcondition_inexact}, one may envision starting with a sample set $S_k$ of a minimal size, say $|S_k| = |S_0|$, and simply adding samples until~\cref{eq:NEWcondition_inexact} holds.
 This strategy, however, would be too expensive to be practical as it would require recomputing $R_{S_k}(x_k)$ each time the set $S_k$ is updated.
 Because of the expense of applying $\proj(\cdot)$, we choose to only consider strategies which involve computing $R_{S_k}(x_k)$ once each iteration.

 One natural thing to consider is to use \cref{eq:NEWcondition_inexact} to predict the correct size of the \emph{upcoming} sample set $S_{k+1}$.
-Such a strategy may work as follows.
+The prediction of an a posteriori sample size for the next iteration is also presented in \cite{Bollapragada2018a}, where unconstrained problems are considered.
+For the constrained optimization problems at hand, such a strategy may work as follows.
 Begin by dividing the left-hand side of~\cref{eq:NEWcondition_inexact} by $\theta^2 \lVert \gradCsub(\varit) \rVert^2$ and, in turn, define the new quantity

 When~\cref{eq:NEWcondition_inexact} is satisfied, we clearly have $\rho \leq 1$, and we simply keep the sample size fixed; that is, $|S_{k+1}| = |S_k|$.
 On the other hand, if the test fails, $\rho>1$ is used to increase the sample size via the update rule